Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Reporting

-This is where Mailchimp takes the lead as it provides comparative reports to see which segments are performing better than others.
-This is similar to what Omnisend does with its “performance by segments” report.
-However, Mailchimp doesn’t have the segment customer breakdown report that Omnisend offers.
+This capability is similar to what Omnisend does with its “performance by segments” report.
+Although, Mailchimp doesn’t have the segment customer breakdown report that Omnisend offers.

 A/B testing